What is Gendered Innovations?

 How to Use this Website:

-This website has six interactive main portals:
+This website has five interactive main portals:

 3. Terms address key concepts used throughout the site

-4. Checklists for researchers, engineers, and evaluators
+4. Checklists for researchers and evaluators

 5. Policy provides recommendations in addition to links to key national and international policies that support Gendered Innovations